shodutta92/SimuTix/README.md

 - `y-axis` is a list of sigma variables to be used on the y-axis
 - `y-display` is what is displayed on the y-axis
 - `lines` is a list of the names of the lines on the graph (this corresponds to the `y-axis` list
+- `rdp_epsilon` is a list of distances greater than 0 as a threshold for trimming values, each corresponds to a line

 - Also note that `"Time"` is a special variable here, it must be written exactly as so, with a capital T and the rest lowercase, it is how Sigma likes to output the name in the trace.